Surjectivity of the Cannon--Thurston map in metric (graph) bundles

-\item The CT map $\pa i_{Y,X}:\pa_s Y\map\pa_s X$ is surjective. \end{enumerate} In particular, the conclusions $((1)$ and $)$ $(2)$ also hold if the ``controlled hyperbolic fibers" condition is replaced by the assumption that the fibers are uniformly quasiisometric to a fixed nonelementary hyperbolic group. \end{theorem} For convenience, we will refer to Theorem~\ref{thm-application} under the assumption $(A)$ as Theorem~\ref{thm-application}$(A)$, and under the assumption $(B)$ as Theorem~\ref{thm-application}$(B)$.
+In particular, the conclusion also holds if the ``controlled hyperbolic fibers" condition is replaced by the assumption that the fibers are uniformly quasiisometric to a fixed nonelementary hyperbolic group. \end{theorem} In the theorem above, we mention that the inclusion $i_{Y,X}:Y\to X$ admits a CT map by \cite{ps-krishna} (see Theorem \ref{all direction surj imply surj} (2)).
+For convenience, we will refer to Theorem~\ref{thm-application} under the assumption $(A)$ as Theorem~\ref{thm-application} $(A)$, and under the assumption $(B)$ as Theorem~\ref{thm-application} $(B)$ in next two sections.
 The following results are required in the proof of Theorem \ref{thm-application}.

 \begin{theorem} Suppose $\pi:X\map B$ is an $f$-metric graph bundle with controlled hyperbolic fibers, and suppose that $X$ is hyperbolic.
 Further, assume that the fibers are proper metric spaces.
 Fix $b\in V(B)$.
 Let $F_b=\pi^{-1}(b)$.
 Let $\eta\in\pa_s B$, and let $\al:[0,\infty)\map B$ be a continuous quasigeodesic ray starting at $b$ such that $\al(\infty)=\eta$.
 Let $X_{\al}:=\pi^{-1}(\al)$.
 Note that $X_{\al}$ is a (proper) hyperbolic geodesic metric space $($by Remark \ref{crucial remark} $(2))$.
 Then: